AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 >[!TIP]
 >
 >You cannot modify the System Administrator or the External User access levels.

-For information on creating a custom access level or modifying one of the built-in access levels, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+For information on creating a custom access level or modifying one of the built-in access levels, see [Create and modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 >[!IMPORTANT]
 >